Well, now you know your brain makes mistakes without you even realizing it.

 It all comes down to paying careful attention to what is happening in the present moment.
 And that essentially, is what mindfulness is all about.
 Being fully in the moment will help you to focus on all the relevant factors – right here and now.
 And this is bound to improve your decision-making abilities.

 Have you ever faced a situation where you had too many choices and ended up not making a decision at all?
 Welcome to the paradox of choice.
-When we have too many options before us we often shut down.
+When we have too many options in front of us we often shut down.
 We get overwhelmed and walk away from the situation altogether.
 At other times we simply choose anything just to get the process over and done with.

 YOU DON’T TAKE CONTROL OF YOUR OVERWHELM